sassoftware/sas-viya-sdk-js/sdk/content-components/documentation/docs/api/getSASJobExecutionUrl.md

 ### `itemUri: string`

-The uri of the target job definition [Item](Item.md), such as from an `onSelect` event.
+The URI of the target job definition [Item](Item.md), such as from an `onSelect` event.
 This corresponds to the `resource.id` property of the Item.

 ### `url: string`